 - I don't have anybody to talk to. = neutral

-- I have nobody to talk to. = desperate
+- I have nobody to talk to. = hopeless

 - There wasn't anything we could do. = neutral

-- There was nothing we could do. = defensive
+- There was nothing we could do. = defensive/angry

-Indefinite pronouns with every, some, and any can be used in questions.
-These questions can usually be answered with a "yes" or a "no".
+Indefinite pronouns with every, some, and any can be used to form negative questions.
+These questions can usually be answered with a "yes" or a "no"